MEET OUR TEAM

 Advises Executive Director on appropriate cultural practice.

-Provides park rangers and tourists with information on PDRT and the important conservation issues associated with painted dogs.
+Provides park rangers and tourists with information on PDR and the important conservation issues associated with painted dogs.

 Management of painted dog sample and data collection storage.